 How much does RSS training cost?

-- Equipment, subsistence and travel costs will be covered by the athlete
+- Equipment, subsistence and travel costs are the athlete’s responsibility.

 How long should I expect to train in a RSS?

 - It entirely depends on the individual and a number of factors but it is typical that athletes could stay in the RSS for 2-4 years